chunlaw/singer-attack/public/assets/dialogues/stage10.md

 The Peaceful Treaty is now revoked.
 President Cress is now legitimate to liberate Euthica.

+<--->

 ### President Cress

 Thank you.
-I will save the world.
+I will save Euthica.